r-lib/later/src/README.md

 To work around the problem of linking to (incorrect) system functions with the same name, our version of tinycthread has modified names for all externally-visible functions and values: they all begin with `tct_`.

-We also added a dummry header file called `badthreads.h`.
+We also added a dummy header file called `badthreads.h`.
 For all of the names from C11 threads.h, it `#define`s them to a value that will cause an error at compile time.
 This is to make sure that we don't accidentally use anything from threads.h.
+Note: `thread_local` is no longer redefined as it has become a keyword in C23 - it is not used in our code base and we should take care not to use it.

 There is another change that we have made to tinycthread is in `tinycthread.h`.
 It is a workaround for building on CRAN's Solaris build machine which was needed at some point in the past.
 Note that when we tested on a Solaris VM, it didn't seem to be necessary, but we kept it there just to be safe, because we can't actually test on the CRAN Solaris build machine.